-(1) As of November 18, 2021, options have been issued, cancelled or expired, resulting in outstanding options to purchase a total of 9,900,000 shares and remaining options to purchase up to 2,577,177 shares available for future grants under the provisions of the Company's approved Incentive Stock Option Plan.
+(1) As of November 21, 2024, options have been issued, cancelled or expired, resulting in outstanding options to purchase a total of 4,200,000 shares and remaining options to purchase up to 13,745,236 shares available for future grants under the provisions of the Company's current approved Incentive Stock Option Plan.

-The Company's current fixed stock option plan, which was amended and approved by the disinterested shareholders at the annual general meeting held on December 18, 2018 (the "Plan"), provides for the issuance by the Company of 12,777,177 shares, being 20% of the issued and outstanding share capital of the Company at that time.
+The Company's current fixed stock option plan, which was amended and approved by the disinterested shareholders at the annual general meeting held on December 23, 2021 (the "Plan"), provides for the issuance by the Company of 17,945,236 shares, being 20% of the issued and outstanding share capital of the Company as of November 18, 2021.